steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+## Recap: Basics of Job Submission

+FIXME: very basic sbatch, script files (with account and partition) and squeue

+> ## A Reminder: Where's the Output?
+>
+> On the login node, this script printed output to the terminal -- but
+> now, when `squeue` shows the job has finished,
+> nothing was printed to the terminal.
+>
+> Cluster job output is typically redirected to a file in the directory you
+> launched it from. on DiRAC, for example, the output file looks like `slurm-<job_number>.out`,
+> with `<job_number>` representing the unique identifier for the job.
+> Use `ls` to find and `cat` to read the file.
+{: .callout}

 ## Selecting Resources for Jobs

 ### Determining Queues to which you have Access